shohysie/improvedmonk/README.md

 		                              ~~~~~~~~~~~~~~~

-v1.5 Allows monks to use invest more slots to Weapon Proficiences and Weapon Styles.
+v1.5 Allows monks to use invest more slots to Weapon Proficiencies and Weapon Styles.
 It is highly recommended to install my MOD "Weapon Style Rebalance Rebalance" as a cooperation.

 v1.4 Allows monks to use two-handed light weapons (staves and spears) and can invest 2 stars to Two-Handed Weapon Style.
 But with disadvantage that the attack animations are not in tune.